John Mills (basketball)

 John P. Mills (September 7, 1919 – August 25, 1995) was an American professional basketball player.
 After a collegiate career at Western Kentucky University, Mills played for the National Basketball League's Cleveland Allmen Transfers from 1944 to 1946, then for the Pittsburgh Ironmen in the 1946–47 Basketball Association of America season.

+Mills played high school basketball for Knox Central High School.